WinVector/Examples/vtreat/example.md

 treatedTest$pred <- pred$predictions[,positive]
 ```

-And we are now ready to examining the model's out of sample performance.
+And we are now ready to examine the model's out of sample performance.
 In this case we are going to use ROC/AUC as our evaluation.

 ``` r
 library("WVPlots")